gdoumenc/coworks/docs/tech_quickstart.rst

 We can create and test a more complete case by leveraging blueprints and adding middlewares.
 We will also use `StringIO <https://docs.python.org/3/library/io.html#text-i-o>`_ to write our output to a string buffer.

-For more information on how Coworks uses blueprints, see `TechMS Blueprints <https://coworks.readthedocs.io/en/master/tech.html#blueprints>`_.
+For more information on how CoWorks uses blueprints, see `TechMS Blueprints <https://coworks.readthedocs.io/en/master/tech.html#blueprints>`_.
-For more information on how Coworks uses WSGI middlewares, see `Middlewares <https://coworks.readthedocs.io/en/master/middleware.html>`_.
+For more information on how CoWorks uses WSGI middlewares, see `Middlewares <https://coworks.readthedocs.io/en/master/middleware.html>`_.

 First, ensure that `aws_xray_sdk` is installed in your python environment::